-This week, there were dreams with foreboding images—encountering a wild animal in a swimming pool, losing a grandmother’s home, facing the end of the world.
+This week, there were dreams of encountering a wild animal in a swimming pool, losing a grandmother’s home, facing the end of the world.

-Yet in each case, the fearful images led the dreamer to some deeper wisdom.
+Yet in each case, these images led the dreamer to some deeper wisdom.
 The lion turned out to be a calm and reassuring presence.
-The grandmother’s backyard was home to a strong and stalwart rhino (no matter what happened, this creature was unperturbed).
+The grandmother’s backyard was home to a strong and stalwart rhino.
 And as the world was about to collapse, the dreamer and her family were saved by a great winged bird.

 Bosnak asked participants to run these two sets of images through the channel of the body – to experience the tension at the start of the dream, then the sense of calm they had in the presence of the animals.

-In these sessions, the dreamers moved from an initial experience of forboding to a place of trust and comfort.
+In these sessions, the dreamers moved from an experience of foreboding to a place of trust and comfort.
 This resolution wasn’t achieved through thinking or analysis, but by listening to the body and charting its responses.

 When I to applied this method to my own dreams, I was astonished by the physical and emotional reactions they evoked.
-As I explored the feeling of getting shot at by the armed men in my office, my body went rigid and my heart rate increased, and I couldn’t breathe.
+As I explored the feeling of getting shot at by the armed men in my office, my body went rigid and my heart rate increased.

-When I focused on the tiger, my neck and chest muscles released, my heart rate slowed, and I felt an almost cellular infusion of energy as if I’d tapped directly into the Life Force.
+When I focused on the tiger, my neck and chest muscles released, my heart rate slowed, and I felt an almost cellular infusion of energy.

-Bosnak believes somatic dreamwork actually changes the immune system.
+Bosnak believes somatic dreamwork changes the immune system.
 My office dream represented my usual response to danger — “Work harder!”
-Yet today I can counteract that anxiety by calling up my tiger — suddenly my shoulders relax, my breathing slows, and I’m able to relax.
+Yet now I can counteract that anxiety by calling up the tiger.

-Our worry about the virus and the shifts we have to make in our way of life puts the immune system on red alert and, of course, our dreams reflect that.
-But dreams also give us the way to stop this over-reaction.
-And if we listen to them carefully, they will tell us how to soothe and calm ourselves.
+Our worry about the virus and the shifts we have had to make in our way of life has put the immune system on red alert and our dreams reflect that.
+But dreams also give us the way to stem this over-reaction.
+If we listen to them carefully, they will tell us how to soothe and calm ourselves.

 Bosnak draws on the emerging science of psychoneuroimmunology to explain how this works:

-“We believe that the further we move away from habitual consciousness, the closer we come to the autonomic nervous system (ANS), our basic Operating System.
+“We believe that the further we move away from habitual consciousness, the closer we come to the autonomic nervous system, our basic Operating System.
 In computers the OS interacts directly with the motherboard.
 In humans, this is the place where the image and physical body interact.”

 The ancient Greeks knew that dreams have great healing power.
 Now we know that they can help us move from that “fight or flight” response to a place of safety and serenity.
 We can use this kind of support as we face new challenges to our health and well-being in the months ahead.